- Start your Application at Cal State Apply

 Information Sessions, Tours, and Application Assistance

-Please feel free to drop by one or more of the following information and advising events or email or call us to schedule an appointment with us.
+Please feel free to email or call to schedule an appointment with us.
 Email Engineering Department, Phone: (707) 664-2030

 Department and Campus Tours